omr217/Gun-Shots/README.md

 **Evaluation**

-  Accuracy is printed and plotted after training.

-  Final test accuracy is printed.
+  Accuracy is printed and plotted after training.\n Final test accuracy is printed.

 ##### ⚠️ Notes